 Educating the campus community about personal safety and security practices is an important element of our security plan.
-Wittenberg Department of Public Safety will conduct an ongoing Security Awareness Program to reinforce basic safety precautions.
+Department of Campus Safety conduct an ongoing Security Threat Assessment Program to reinforce basic safety precautions.
 The goal is to keep security and safety in the forefront of the minds of our campus members.